webaverse/docs/docs/engineering/app/avatar-system.md

 We can load an object from a **local directory** *(for example `"start_url": "/public/avatars/scillia.vrm"`)* or from a **remote location** *(for example `"start_url": "https://webaverse.github.io/app/public/avatars/scillia.vrm"`)*.

 Webaverse provides solutions for complex object loading with JavaScript file loading.
-Folder structure looks like this:
+The folder structure looks like this:

 ```
 .